 Which Functions Are Invertible?
 Pick the Right Answers

 Ever stared at a list of functions and wondered which ones actually have an inverse?
-On top of that, it’s a common stumbling block, especially when you’re juggling algebra, calculus, or even coding.
-Also, the trick isn’t just memorizing a rule; it’s understanding the shape, the behavior, and the logic behind each function.
-Let’s break it down, step by step, so you can confidently choose the right answers next time you hit a multiple‑choice test or a quiz in your data‑science class That's the whole idea..
+It’s a common stumbling block, especially when you’re juggling algebra, calculus, or even coding.
+The trick isn’t just memorizing a rule; it’s understanding the shape, the behavior, and the logic behind each function.
+Let’s break it down, step by step, so you can confidently choose the right answers next time you hit a multiple‑choice test or a quiz in your data‑science class That's the part that actually makes a difference..

 What Is Invertibility?